MichaelvOlst/marktplaats_scraper/README.md

 Oh and maybe this is important, but I used jdk 11.

 It scrapes marktplaats for new items and notifies you by email.
-You can create a task which should be in json, in the task you can define the interval (which is in seconds) and to which email adress it should go and so on.
-You can copy the task that is already in the "tasks" folder if you would like to get started or you could simply create one yourself with the code below.
+You can create a taskDto which should be in json, in the taskDto you can define the interval (which is in seconds) and to which email adress it should go and so on.
+You can copy the taskDto that is already in the "tasks" folder if you would like to get started or you could simply create one yourself with the code below.

 ### Email template
 The given selectors are also available in the email template, like so {{key}}.